Brief History, Research interests, Teaching, Administration, Other Activities, Publications. details

 Sydney 2052, Australia

 After schooling in Ballarat in Victoria, Australia, Ian Sloan completed physics and mathematics degrees at Melbourne University, a Master's degree in mathematical physics at Adelaide, and a PhD in theoretical atomic physics (under the supervision of HSW Massey) at the University of London, finishing in 1964.
-After a decade of research on few-body collision problems in nuclear physics, and publishing some 35 papers in the physics literature, his main research interests shifted to numerical analysis.
-Since making that change he has published some 150 papers on the numerical solution of integral equations, numerical integration and interpolation, boundary integral equations, multiple integration, continuous complexity theory and other parts of numerical analysis and approximation theory.
+After a decade of research on few-body collision problems in nuclear physics, and publishing some 35 papers in the physics literature, his main research interests shifted to computational mathematics .
+Since making that change he has published 200 papers on the numerical solution of integral equations, numerical integration and interpolation, boundary integral equations, approximation theory, multiple integration, continuous complexity theory and other parts of numerical analysis and approximation theory.

-He was employed by Australia's CSR Company from 1961 to 1965, before joining the University of New South Wales as a Lecturer in 1965.
+He was employed by Australia's CSR Company from 1961 to 1965, before joining the University of New South Wales as a Lecturer.
 After several promotions, he was appointed to a Personal Chair in Mathematics in 1983.
 He was Head of the School of Mathematics from 1986 to 1990 and from 1992 to 1993.
-He has completed a term as Chair of the Chemistry, Mathematics and Physics Panel of the Australian Research Council, and a member of the ARC's Research Grants Committee, and is a former President of the Australian Mathematical Society .
+He completed a term as Chair of the Chemistry, Mathematics and Physics Panel of the Australian Research Council and member of the ARC's Research Grants Committee, and is a former President of the Australian Mathematical Society .

 Professor Ian Sloan's current research interests are in boundary integral methods, finite element methods, high dimensional numerical integration and related issues of information-based complexity, multivariate approximation theory, and the time discretisation of evolution problems.